D3Ext/Hooka/README.md

 # Introduction

-I started this project to create a powerful shellcode injector with a lot of malleable capabilities via CLI flags like detecting hooked functions, using Hells Gate technique and more.
+I started this project to create a powerful shellcode loader with a lot of malleable capabilities via CLI flags like detecting hooked functions, using Hell's and Galo's Gate techniques and more.
 Why in Golang?
 Because it's a great language to develop malware and this project can help with it by providing an stable API with some functions which can be really useful.
+If you have any question feel free to open an issue or whatever you want.

 However I've also taken some code from [BananaPhone](https://github.com/C-Sto/BananaPhone) and [Doge-Gabh](https://github.com/timwhitez/Doge-Gabh) projects (thanks a lot to ***C-Sto*** and ***timwhitez***)

 # Features

-- Inject shellcode from remote URL or local file
+- Get shellcode from remote URL or local file
 - Shellcode reflective DLL injection (***sRDI***)
 - ***AMSI*** and ***ETW*** patch
 - Detects hooked functions (i.e. NtCreateThread)
 - Compatible with base64 and hex encoded shellcode
-- Hell's Gate technique
+- Recycled Gate technique
 - Capable of unhooking functions via multiple techniques:
   - Classic unhooking
   - Full DLL unhooking